 Figure the Best Days and Time to Mail

 Tuesdays and Thursdays were adjudged to be the fest days to send out your emails by several studies in this domain.
 The best times were

 - 8 p.m.

 Weekends, public holidays deliver lower open and click-through rates and the same goes for office hours.
-While there are several industries laid guidelines pertaining to the best time and days to send out an Email.
-It is always to best to figure out the days and time that work for you within the broader standard laid down by your business segment.
-You can do an experiment on this by varying the day and time that you send out your campaign s and comparing the results over a period of time.
+While there are several industries laid guidelines pertaining to the best time and days to send out an email.
+It is always best to figure out the days and times that work for you within the broader standard laid down by your business segment.
+You can do an experiment on this by varying the day and time that you send out your campaigns and comparing the results over a period of time.

 Finally, the success of your restaurant Email Marketing Campaigns depends on how well craft your messages and the effort you put in creating a unique experience for your customers.
 Keep these guidelines in mind while designing your next campaign!